ACNP Honorific Awards

 2. Required Metrics:

-• Broader initiatives related to promoting and supporting women into the field (mentorship, training, other career advancement mechanisms)
+• Broader initiatives related to promoting and supporting women into the field (e.g., mentorship, training, and other career advancement mechanisms)

 • Other relevant activities not captured by the above questions

-3. Letters of support (one-page) from up to three women scientists from the program.
+3. Letters of support (one-page) from up to three scientists who have been mentored or impacted by the program.

 Click here to view previous Women’s Advocacy award winners.